 New content can be new photos, which are added to the image database, or new articles about interesting sets of pictures that have turned up.

 Where do you get the images from?

 I started Found Film as a home for pictures I’d found on unexposed film left in vintage cameras (which I collect).
-However, I got the collecting bug and started to buy old 35mm colour slides and they are now the biggest source of the pictures on the site.
+However, I got the collecting bug and started to buy old 35mm and medium format colour slides and they are now the biggest source of the pictures on the site.